AhoyISki/duat/README.md

 ## Keymaps

+On every key, if the action involves selections, unless stated otherwise, the action will take place in all selections.

 ### `Normal` mode

 The keys in `normal` mode follow the following patterns:

-* All actions will be done to all selections.
 * `word` characters follow Duat’s [word chars][__link4], which are normally used to define where lines wrap.
 * `WORD` characters are just any non-whitespace character.